NOAA-GFDL/MDTF-diagnostics/diagnostics/top_heaviness_metric/doc/top_heaviness_metric.rst

    :align: center
    :width: 75 %

    Figure 3.
-Top-Heaviness Ratio in of the long-term mean omega in July (2000-2019).
-The ratio is only calculated over grid points where O1 is no less than 0.01 which is very close to zero.
+Long-term mean Top-Heaviness Ratio in July (2000-2019).
+The ratio is presented only for the grid points with values no less than 0.01.